libraryaddict/Greyday/README.md

 `greyday resources` - Can be run in path or aftercore, it will predict a path it'd take to complete your run.
 If it fails, then the script definitely can't do Grey You for you.

-`greyday run` - Runs one turn, then exits
+`greyday run` - Runs 999 turns, then exits

 `greyday run <turns>` - Runs <turns> turns, then exits